amiralihabibzadeh/Qmorse/release/README.md

 # Qmorse

-Hmorse is a small Python library for **encoding and decoding Binary Morse code**.
+Qmorse is a small Python library for **encoding and decoding Binary Morse code**.
 It allows you to quickly convert text to Morse code and vice versa.

 ## Features